jshint/jshint.github.io/pages/about.md

 the environment you expect your code to execute in.
 JSHint is open source and will always stay this way.

-If your company is getting value out of JSHint, consider [supporting the project](/commercial/).

 ### Our goal

 The goal of this project is to help JavaScript developers write complex programs